 Other less reliable tests that are used are known as “Non-Standardized” Field Sobriety Tests.
 These tests include:

 The most important thing to understand about these tests is that they are highly subjective— each person may view performance differently and draw a different conclusion.
 In NYC, every test is video recorded, and the recording is produced during the course of discovery.
 A experienced DWI attorney can show that what an officer believes to be a sign of intoxication is explained by other, innocent factors such as:

 If you are unsure of whether to take any Field Sobriety Tests, you may refuse to take them.
 Unlike a breath test refusal, there is no automatic penalties for this refusal.
 It can, however, be used as evidence against you in a criminal trial.

 At the time of arrest police may try to establish intoxication by conducting a chemical breath test, a roadside breath test, a blood test or a urine test.
 The key to fighting any of these chemical tests is understanding the science behind the tests.
-Adam Perlmutter is a licensed breath test operator and critically examines each test for scientific accuracy.

 Chemical testing is a major concern in all DWI arrests.
 Even though there are many challenges to the validity of blood, breath and urine tests in drunk driving cases, people are often under the mistaken idea that if the machine says someone is above the legal limit, they are guilty–period.